sysid/bkmr-nvim/README.md

 ```
 # Snippet Template
-# Lines starting with '#' are comments and will be ignored.
 # Section markers (=== SECTION_NAME ===) are required and must not be removed.

 === ID ===
 123

 === CONTENT ===
+#!/bin/bash
+# This comment is part of the snippet and will be preserved
 echo "Hello, World!"
 echo "This is my snippet content"